papaproger/matchthetiles/README.md

 About
 ---

 Match the numbers in pairs.
-Play the game [here](https://papaproger.github.io/matchthetiles/).
+[Play it now!](https://papaproger.github.io/matchthetiles/)

 by
 ---